neuresthetics/graphtacular/README.md

 ```
 return decimal.Divide(ConnectionsBetweenCount(n), MaxConnections(n.Count()));
 ```
-both of which have their own runtime complexity.
+both of which have their own runtime complexity..

 ***